-The solution will be used and managed centrally by a single interface for all systems within the organisation.
-This allows for coherent, system-wide policies to be effective.
-It also prevents multiple use of passwords in different systems and makes it possible to keep a central record of the password history.
+Ideally, this measure is used and managed centrally for all systems in the organisation from a single interface.
+This allows coherent, cross-system policies to take effect effectively, prevents the multiple use of passwords in different systems and enables a central record of the password history.